Historian, Journalist, Founder/CEO Black Paris Tours

 2. To one day live and work in Paris

-Ricki has lived those dreams, starting with a 25 year career in radio and television that began with her working with Oprah Winfrey in Nashville, TN, then to NYC where she anchored rationally broadcast radio news for National Black Network, while serving as a United Nations correspondent and the producer of "Black Issues and the Black Press."
-After 7 years in NYC, Ricki returned to the Bay Area anchoring news at KCBS radio in San Francisco.
-Then the switch to television as a Silicon Valley business reporter with "Business Today" nationally seen on Business News Network.
+8 months later Ricki was in NYC, anchoring rationally broadcast radio newscasts for National Black Network, while serving as a United Nations correspondent and the producer of “Black Issues and the Black Press.”
+After 7 years, Ricki returned to the Bay Area anchoring at KCBS news radio in San Francisco.
+Then the switch to television, as a Silicon Valley business reporter with “Business Today” nationally seen on Business News Network.

 With marriage and a child, she lived the fascinating life of a trailing wife in Dammam, Saudi Arabia, before returning to the US and becoming the first Black woman hired as an international travel reporter by the San Francisco based News Travel Network.
 For 6 years her travel reports were seen on ABC, CBS, NBC, CNN, SkyNews and Northwest Airlines.
 After 3 years at KRON TV as an anchor-talk show host that Ricki decided to make Paris a reality!